turingschool/curriculum/source/projects/fourth_meal.markdown

 The show-and-tell session will take place two days after work begins.

+#### Technical Review

+Just beyond the midway point, this check-in focuses on the code.
+Is your team on track to hit the technical goals?

-#### Pre-flight
+#### Fit & Finish

-A second check-in, the pre-flight, will take place five days later (two days before the deadline).
 During this check-in teams are expected to have a nearly completed item and most or all base stories ready for acceptance.

 #### Meeting Expectations